 Lesson focus: Jesus came to Earth to serve, and gave up His very life for our sins.
 The ideas in this lesson cover the Last Supper He shared with His disciples, as well as His crucifixion.
 You may wish to break this up into two separate lesson chunks.

 Passage: John 13:1-20, John 19:16-37 *Note: other Gospels feature these stories, as well, but John goes into particular detail regarding some of the events.
 It is highly recommended to read through the chapters entirely, especially if you have older kids who can appreciate and understand them.
+Click here to read all the Bible verses about Good Friday and Jesus Crucifixion.
+You can also compared our new Youth Ministry Bible Lesson for Good Friday and the Last Supper.

 Target Audience: Kindergarten-6th grade (or whoever you might have at home!)